apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Post Office scandal: Rishi Sunak considers measures to clear all victims**
+**Hezbollah Fires Rocket Barrage Into Israel as Blinken Mounts New De-Escalation Push**

-You can read more about it [here](https://www.bbc.com/news/business-67905194).
+You can read more about it [here](https://www.wsj.com/world/middle-east/hezbollah-fires-rocket-barrage-into-israel-as-blinken-mounts-new-de-escalation-push-8199717e).

 ## Requirements
 - Python 3.8